Vegegelicism

 It is true that there are studies that supposedly show low-protein diets help with all kinds of health problems, however, a problem with nearly all of them is that they don't control for allergies.

-And the moment you start talking about sesame seeds causing heart attacks on a forum where there are people educated in nutritional science, you are probably bound to be laughed out of the debate.
+The moment you start talking about sesame seeds causing heart attacks on a forum where there are people educated in nutritional science, you are probably bound to be laughed out of the debate.

 6. Don't claim that following some weird diet is better for managing type-2-diabetes than insulin is.